Hillsborough County makes masks mandatory inside businesses

 In Tampa, if you're in an indoor public space and can't stay 6 feet apart, you must wear a mask or you could be fined.
 The emphasis isn't on the business owners.

-In St. Petersburg, that rule currently only applies to employees inside public parts of businesses.
-However, St. Pete's ordinance could eventually be expanded to include customers, too.
+In St. Petersburg, that rule applies to employees inside public parts of businesses but since has expanded to include anyone in an indoor public space.

 Earlier Monday, Lakeland city leaders decided against making masks mandatory in the city.

-Hernando County says they have no plans to discuss a mask mandate at this time.
+Hernando County says is has no plans to discuss a mask mandate at this time.
 Manatee County’s board will discuss the possibility at 1 p.m.
 Tuesday, and Pinellas county will vote at 2 p.m.
 Tuesday.

-Polk County says they have no plans to require masks at this time, and neither does the city of Sarasota.
+Polk County leaders say they have no plans to require masks at this time, and neither does the city of Sarasota.

 Elsewhere in the state of Florida, Monroe County Commissioners voted last week to require face coverings in all indoor public places until June 2021.